Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 Then, we ran the following command line to obtain Piggy output `piggy/bin/piggy --in_dir Gff_files --out_dir dataset_generation/results/pangenome_igr --roary_dir dataset_generation/results/pangenome_cds -t 5`
 Again, only the two main outputs of Piggy used in this project are shared on this reposistory: dataset_generation/results/pangenome_igr/IGR_presence_absence.csv and dataset_generation/results/pangenome_igr/pangenome_igr.fasta
-The rest of the output is available on Zenodo: ADD LINK
+The rest of the output is available on Zenodo:
+### TODO: ADD ZENODO link

 Finally, we concatenated the fasta outputs of Roary and Piggy to generate the whole pangenome, including both coding sequences and IGRs (dataset_generation/results/pangenome_whole/whole_pangenome.fasta)
 `cat dataset_generation/results/pangenome_cds/cds_sequences.fa dataset_generation/results/pangenome_igr/pangenome_igr.fasta > dataset_generation/results/pangenome_whole/whole_pangenome.fasta`